Minyon Falls

 The Minyon Falls is a plunge waterfall on Repentance Creek in the Northern Rivers region of New South Wales, Australia.
 The waterfall descends more than 100 m over the huge rhyolite cliffs which were once part of the Tweed Volcano.
 The water flow eroded the rocks to create the waterfall.

 Minyon Falls is located in the traditional lands of the Bundjalung people.

+Origin of place name

+There are two main theories surrounding the naming of Minyon Falls with some believing it came to be known by this name after the Bundjalung people living there began calling it Minnong, using the Bundjalung language word for 'crazy fella', because of the presence of a cedar getter living there named John McGragor.
+However, a more likely theory is that it is named after the Bundjalung word Minyung, which means 'what' or 'something' or the mishearing of a different Bundjalung word which was thought to mean 'high and lofty'.